Northwestern University (Evanston, Ill.). Department of Theatre

 Abstract Crowley joined the faculty of Northwestern University as an Instructor in Dramatic Production in September 1949.
 In 1951, he began teaching Contemporary Theatre, and initiated the concept of organizing theatre parties for groups of students who received tickets at a reduced group rate.
 The Edward Joseph Crowley Papers are arranged in one and one-half boxes.
 They span the period 1933-1966.
 The Papers are organized into seven subseries: biographical materials, correspondence, radio scripts,...

 Abstract Downs most significant contributions to the field of theatre were in his role as an acting teacher and director, both roles he played at Northwestern University from 1973 – 2007.
-The David Downs papers are arranged in thirty-nine boxes and span the years from1946 to 2003.
+The David Downs papers are arranged in 51 boxes and span the years from 1927 to 2014.
 They are organized into five main subseries: biographical materials, correspondence, Northwestern University, publications and professional work, and oversize materials.

 Abstract The papers of costume designer Virgil Johnon, Northwestern University alumnus and faculty member in the School of Communication (1969-2007), include biographical and teaching files as well as costume and stage sketches and production material.